E5Gonzon/E5Gonzon/README.md

 - 💞️ I’m looking to collaborate on projects to help me become more proficient at web developement.
 - 📫 How to reach me via email at gonzon22@gmail.com.

+About Me:
+*Eight years in the United States Marine Corps January 2000 - January 2008.
+Honorably discharged Veteran, with two deployments.
+Meritorously promoted twice.
+Selected for Platoon Leaders Course and completed Officer Candidate School Quantico VA, *Worked in Hospitality and Hospitality management from 2007 - 2021.

 <!---
 E5Gonzon/E5Gonzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.